OpenLiberty/ci.maven/docs/dev.md

 $ mvn liberty:dev -pl :ear -am
 ```

+More details on the `--projects` flag (`-pl` for short) can be found at https://maven.apache.org/guides/mini/guide-multiple-modules-4.html#inclusion-and-exclusion.

 ###### Examples

 The examples below apply regardless of whether you are using a single module or multi module project.